effectivehomeoffice/effectivehomeoffice.com/README.md

 ## Video Conferences

 Use [zoom.us](https://zoom.us/) for video conferences and screen sharing.
-It's the most mature, stable, and less CPU-intense video conferencing that we know and has good support for Linux and mobile devices.
+It's the most mature, stable, and less CPU-intense video conferencing that we know -- and is fast on Linux and mobile devices as well.
 We can't live without the moveable video stream gallery overlay anymore, especially while screen sharing.

 ## Virtual Team Room

-A virtual team room in an video conference always available -- you can come and go anytime.
+A *virtual team room* in a video conference that's always available -- you can come and go anytime.
-Zoom doesn't support the concept of a virtual team room directly, [but there's a workaround](/setup-zoom-as-virtual-team-room).
+Zoom doesn't support the concept of a virtual team room directly, [but you can get close by configuring your personal meetings in a specific way](/setup-zoom-as-virtual-team-room).
 We use such a virtual team room all the time to work together, for plannings and meetings, and for small talk.
-Make sure that your team room is for your team only, and any meetings with other teams happen in separate, dedicated virtual meeting rooms.
+Make sure that your team room is for your team only, and any meetings with other teams happen in separate, dedicated *virtual meeting rooms*.

 ## Team API